Electron BTE

 Note

+To better understand this method, please have a look first at the counterpart iterative solution in the phonon documentation.
 In short, the electron BTE consists in two linear algebra problems:

 \[m^{i}_{\lambda} = - \sum_{\lambda'} A_{\lambda\lambda'} \delta f_{\lambda}^E\]